Dakes/WaniKaniCommunityMnemonics2/README.md

 - Change styling
 - Caching for getall on the apps script side

+#### 0.4.1
+- Fix kanji type in lesson
+- Don't include error entries in caching on apps script

 ### 1.0
 - 🚫 Sheet apps script regularly cleans database from HTML tags
 - 🚫 Sheet apps script deletes Mnemonics with rating of -10 or below